GatorIncubator/gatorgrouper/README.md

 ```

 If you plan to develop new features for GatorGrouper or if you want to run the
-tool's test suite in [Pytest](https://github.com/pytest-dev/pytest), then you
+tool's test suite in [Pytest](https://github.com/pytest-dev/pytest), then you should
-will need to install the developer dependencies by typing `pipenv install --dev`
+install the developer dependencies by entering `pipenv install --dev`
 in the directory that was cloned.
 If you only want to use GatorGrouper,
 then you can type `pipenv install` instead.
 Once these commands complete
-successfully, that's all you you have to do to install GatorGrouper!
+successfully, that's all you have to do to install GatorGrouper!

 ## Testing GatorGrouper